 The ACA amended ERISA by enhancing internal claims and appeals requirements and by making external review procedures applicable to both group health plans and health insurers.
-With respect to internal appeals, for a fully insured plan, the final decision is normally made by the carrier.
+For fully insured plans, the final internal appeal decision is normally made by the carrier.

-For a self-insured plan, the final internal appeal determination is typically made by the employer in its capacity as a plan fiduciary.
+For self-insured plans, the final internal appeal determination is typically made by the employer in its capacity as a plan fiduciary.
 Many employers set up an appeals committee for this purpose; although not required, this is generally considered a best practice.
-If an appeals committee is established, the members should receive training on their specific claims review responsibilities and general ERISA fiduciary obligations.
-In any event, the designated fiduciary should complete a thorough, impartial and independent review of the claim appeal based on the plan terms and should not simply reaffirm the prior decision of the TPA.
+If an appeals committee is established, its members should receive training on their specific claims review responsibilities and general ERISA fiduciary obligations.
+In any event, the designated fiduciary should complete a thorough, impartial, and independent review of the claim appeal based on the plan terms and should not simply reaffirm the prior decision of the TPA.

 External review, when applicable, is performed by an independent third party, i.e., an Independent Review Organization (IRO).
-For a fully insured plan, the carrier is responsible for following the state approved external review process and for coordinating with the IRO.
-For a self-insured plan, the plan is subject to the federal process, and the employer is responsible for contracting and coordinating with the IRO.
-Often, the TPA will handle this IRO obligation on behalf of a self-insured plan sponsor through a separate agreement or contract.
+For fully insured plans, the carrier is responsible for following the state approved external review process and for coordinating with the IRO.
+For self-insured plans, the plan is subject to the federal process, and the employer is responsible for contracting and coordinating with the IRO.
+TPAs will often handle this IRO obligation on behalf of self-insured plan sponsors through a separate agreement or contract.